 The 880 uses a data string format for a basic ticket printout.
-The print format is configured in the setup menu for the demand (print) port, and depends on the indicator configuration and mode.
-See Section 7.0 for print formatting.
+The print format is configured in the setup menu for the demand (print) port, and depends on the indicator configuration and mode, see Section 7.0 on page 93 for print formatting.

-Use the EDP commands, Revolution[®] or the front panel to fully customize the print to work with a wide variety of printers, and other remote equipment.
+Use the EDP commands, Revolution or the front panel to fully customize the print to work with a wide variety of printers, and other remote equipment.